AarshBatra/biteSizedAQ/2.air.pol.units.explainer/README.md

   represent and manage their levels, as they are usually found in much higher quantities compared to pollutants measured in ppb.

-In summary, the choice between ppb and ppm depends on the typical concentration range of the pollutant and the level of sensitivity needed to assess its impact on air quality and health.
+The choice between ppb and ppm depends on the typical concentration range of the pollutant and the level of sensitivity needed to assess its impact on air quality and health.
 Measuring pollutants in appropriate units ensures accurate monitoring and effective regulation, ultimately aiding in the protection of public health and the environment.

 ## Additional Pollutants and Their Units and health impacts

-While PM2.5, PM10, and gases measured in ppb and ppm are some of the most common pollutants, there are several other pollutants with unique measurement units that are important to consider.
+While PM2.5, PM10, ultrafine particles and gases measured in micrograms per cubic meter, ppb and ppm are some of the most common pollutants, there are several other pollutants with unique measurement units that are important to consider.
 Here’s a brief overview of these additional pollutants and their units of measurement:

 #### Lead (Pb)